 Principle of Citrate Utilization Test

 Citrate is an organic acid, which hydrolysis ultimately results in the production of alkaline carbonates or bicarbonates.
 Simmons citrate agar is a media used to detect whether the test organism can exploit citrate or not.
 The citrate metabolism involves subsequent chemical reactions.

-First, an enzyme “Citrase lyase” catalyzes hydrolysis of sodium citrate into oxaloacetate and acetate.
-Then, an enzyme “oxaloacetate decarboxylase” causes decarboxylation of oxaloacetate into pyruvate and carbon dioxide.
+First, an enzyme “Citrase lyase” catalyzes the hydrolysis of sodium citrate into oxaloacetate and acetate.
+Then, the enzyme “oxaloacetate decarboxylase” causes decarboxylation of oxaloacetate into pyruvate and carbon dioxide.

 In acidic pH, pyruvate further breaks down into acetoin, lactate and CO2.
 In alkaline pH, pyruvate splits into acetate, formate and CO2.
 The released CO2 binds with the sodium ions of the media to form sodium carbonate.

 Compounds like sodium carbonate and ammonium hydroxide cause alkalinity in the media.
-As a result, the pH indicator (bromothymol) changes its colour from green to blue due to change of pH from 6.9 to more than 7.5.
-In neutral pH, the colour of bromothymol indicator appears deep green coloured, but seems deep prussian blue as the pH rises.
+As a result, the pH indicator (bromothymol) changes its colour from green to blue due to the change of pH from 6.9 to more than 7.5.
+In neutral pH, the colour of the bromothymol indicator appears deep green coloured but seems deep Prussian blue as the pH rises.

 A protocol for the citrate utilization test includes the following steps:

 - Weigh the exact quantity of Simmons citrate agar in a weighing machine and add distilled water as per the need.

 - Autoclave the media to get rid of any contamination at 121 degrees Celsius temperature for 15-20 minutes.

-- Under sterilized conditions, pour 3-4 ml of media to the test tubes.
+- Under sterilized conditions, pour 3-4 ml of media into the test tubes.

 - After pouring, keep the test tubes in a slightly inclined position to prepare slants.

 - After solidification, take the test culture via a sterilized inoculating loop.

-- Streak inoculum over the inclined surface of the prepared slants and incubate it up to 24-48 hours at a temperature of 35 degrees Celsius.
+- Streak inoculum over the inclined surface of the prepared slants and incubate it for up to 24-48 hours at a temperature of 35 degrees Celsius.

 - Observe the test tubes for any colour change in the media.

 Positive result: Bacterial growth and the colour change in the media from green to deep Prussian blue.

 Examples: Salmonella sp, Klebsiella sp, Citrobacter sp, Proteus sp etc.